ielsawy/ielsawy/README.md

 <div>
   <h3>About Me 🚀</h3>
   <ul>
-    <li>A third-year programming student who has developed a strong passion for developing and managing:</li>
+    <li>I'm a programming student who has developed a strong passion for developing and managing:</li>
     <ul>
       <li>Databases</li>
       <li>Programs</li>